seed-labs/seed-emulator/examples/C10-carla-seed/carla_seed.md

     - The initialization process is completed, and the car container is now ready for interactive simulation, awaiting further instructions or tasks.
 ### How User Set Destination to Vehicles
 ![Destination](figs/destination.png)
-The diagram outlines the workflow for setting a destination in a vehicle simulation system.
-The process begins with the Controller Container, which sends a destination to the WebSocket Container.
-This request is routed through the Internet Exchange to the WebSocket Container, which checks if the destination is meant for one car or all cars.
-If it’s for one car, the WebSocket sends the information to that specific car.
-If it’s for all cars, the WebSocket broadcasts the destination to every car container.
-Once the correct car or cars receive the request, they set the new destination.
-As a car reaches the destination, it sends a notification back through the WebSocket Container.
-Finally, the Controller receives a notification that confirms the car's arrival at the specified location.
-This workflow ensures that destination commands are accurately communicated and acknowledged within the system.
+- **Destination Request Initiation**:
+    - The Controller Container starts the process by sending a destination request to the WebSocket Container.
+- **Request Routing**:
+    - The destination request is routed through the Internet Exchange to the WebSocket Container.
+- **Destination Check by WebSocket Container**:
+    - The WebSocket Container checks the destination request to determine if it is meant for a specific car or all cars:
+        - If the request is for one specific car, the WebSocket sends the information directly to that car.
+        - If the request is for all cars, the WebSocket broadcasts the destination to every car container.
+- **Destination Setting by Cars**:
+    - The targeted car or cars receive the destination request and set the new destination accordingly.
+- **Destination Reach Notification**:
+    - As a car reaches the new destination, it sends a notification back through the WebSocket Container.
+- **Confirmation to Controller**:
+    - The Controller Container receives a notification confirming the car's arrival at the specified destination.
 ## Technical Implementation

 ### CARLA Server